 One significant trend in the area of student freedom of speech is the increasing focus on online expression and its implications for schools.
 With the proliferation of social media and other digital platforms, students are increasingly engaging in speech activities outside of the traditional school setting.
 This raises questions about the extent to which schools can regulate student speech that occurs off-campus but may have an impact on the school environment.
 Courts are still grappling with these issues, and the legal landscape is constantly evolving.

 Another trend is the growing awareness of the importance of protecting speech that promotes inclusivity and combats discrimination.
-Many schools are implementing policies and programs to address hate speech and bias-motivated incidents.
+Plus, many schools are implementing policies and programs to address hate speech and bias-motivated incidents.
 These efforts aim to create a more welcoming and equitable environment for all students, while also respecting the principles of freedom of speech.
 Striking the right balance between protecting free expression and promoting inclusivity is a complex challenge, but it is essential for fostering a positive school climate.

 Tips and Expert Advice